Calculus Placement Exam

 As a placement exam, the goal is NOT to "pass" the CPE.
 The purpose of the exam is to place students in the MOST APPROPRIATE Math course.
 Therefore, while it can be helpful to review material that will be on the test, extensive studying or "cramming" can be detrimental to a student's overall success by placing them in a class more advanced than their current level.
 Likewise, guessing is discouraged as it may lead to a higher score than is appropriate for the student.

 The CPE has two parts.
 The first part cover topics in College Algebra.
 The second part covers material from Trigonometry and Precalculus.
 Students who want to place into Math 71, Calculus for Business and Aviation only need to take Part I. Students who want to place into Math 30P, Math 30, or Math 42 will need to take both Part I and Part II.
-There are practice questions for the CPE available online.
+More details about review information can be found on the Preparation for CPE page.

 CPE Registration Information